All Episodes

 The U.S. says it wants shield sites in Poland and the Czech Republic to defend U.S. troops and allies from rogue states.

-You know, and that's and that's true.
+You know, and that's true.

-The Russian minister guy has a point that the uh Iranian tests were a bit of a damp squib, but that that is actually the real point, that they're not very good at this stuff.
+The Russian minister guy has a point that the Iranian tests were a bit of a damp squib, but that is actually the real point, that they're not very good at this stuff.

-They'll uh aim the thing at Tel Aviv to wipe Israel off the map, but it'll fall short uh and instead hit some Saudi royal palace, and they'll have to blame it on the Mossad.
+They'll aim the thing at Tel Aviv to wipe Israel off the map, but it'll fall short and instead hit some Saudi royal palace, and they'll have to blame it on the Mossad.

 So what are you worried about?